-Motionpoems broadens the audience for poetry by turning great contemporary poems into short films for big-screen and online distribution.
+Motionpoems broadens the audience for poetry by turning great contemporary poems into short films.

-In 2008, animator/producer Angella Kassube animated one of Todd Boss’s poems.
+In 2008, animator/producer Angella Kassube animated one of Todd Boss‘s poems.
 The results were so compelling that Boss and Kassube began introducing other poets to other video artists.
-A year later, a public screening at Open Book in Minneapolis drew a standing-room-only crowd of 150+ to see 12 pieces they dubbed Motionpoems… and a new hybrid form was born.
-Since then, motionpoems have appeared in mainstream media, blogs, YouTube, international film festivals, art galleries, and on our Vimeo channel at www.vimeo.com/motionpoems.
+A year later, a public screening in Minneapolis drew a standing-room-only crowd of 150+ to see 12 pieces dubbed motionpoems… and a new hybrid form was born.
+Since then, motionpoems have appeared in mainstream media, blogs, YouTube, international film festivals, classrooms, art galleries, and here on our website.
+Our films premiere annually at the Walker Art Center.

 Todd and Angella Tell the Motionpoems Story

 Video artists work from completed poems.
 Poets are not required to work directly with video artists.
 Video artists are given free rein to be their own creative directors on their projects.
-Todd and Angella are available to advise poets and video artists, and to connect the project with additional creative talent as needed.
+Motionpoems’ team is available to advise poets and video artists, and to connect the project with additional creative talent as needed.
 A small stipend rewards video artists who complete projects on deadline and whose work is selected for screening.

 SCREENING and DISTRIBUTION

-About a dozen poems annually are selected for public screening at our annual festival and premiere.
+A dozen poems annually are selected for public screening at our annual festival and premiere.
 In 2009, 2010, and 2011, premieres at Open Book in Minneapolis were sponsored by the Minnesota Center for Book Arts.
-Premieres, hosted by Boss and Kassube, encourage audiences to dialogue with artists.
-In coming years, regional premieres in additional markets, including New York, will be added to our calendar.
-Motionpoems are made available online after the premiere so that they can be shared and reprinted freely.
-Motionpoems also facilitates entry of completed motionpoems for film festivals internationally.
-Talks are underway with regional and national broadcasters about adding a broadcast piece to the mix.
+Since then, our premieres are co-hosted by The Walker Art Center and the Minneapolis-St Paul International Film Festival.
+Premieres, hosted by Todd Boss, encourage audiences to dialogue with artists.
+In coming years, regional premieres in additional markets, including Miami and Los Angeles, will be added to our calendar.
+Motionpoems are made available online, monthly, after the premiere, so they can be shared freely.
+Talks are underway with regional and national broadcasters about distribution, and we welcome more such conversations.

 “See for yourself, but be warned: [a motionpoem] is so striking and cinematic … you can’t just watch it once.
 Most people replay [it] several times because each viewing pulls them deeper into the poem.”